Serve any remote on docker's volume plugin API.

 --transfers can be set to adjust the number of parallel uploads of

---checkers have no effect on mount).
+--checkers has no effect on the VFS).

 --transfers int Number of file transfers to run in parallel (default 4)